Anyass3/stores-x/README.md

 It makes working with svelte stores somewhat clean and organised

-Also the compiled version can be used in any other js library
+Also the compiled version can be used in any other js web app

 # installation
 `npm install stores-x`